HashNuke/heroku-buildpack-elixir/README.md

 __Version support:__

-* Erlang - Prebuilt packages from Heroku Erlang buildpack
+* Erlang - Prebuilt packages
-* Elixir - Prebuilt binaries or building from a branch, tag or a commit
+* Elixir - Prebuilt binaries or build from a branch, tag or a commit
 * Rebar - Always built from source.
 You can specify tag, branch or commit.